Caste system in India: B. R. Ambedkar

-In 2014 KK Sarachandra Bose went on a 40-day Bharat Yatra (Indian journey) of almost 14000 km from Thiruvananthapuram to Delhi along with over 30 volunteers to campaign for the end of the caste system.
-Bose also believes that using the term 'caste' conflicts with the 1948 UN Universal Declaration of Human Rights.
-He urged the government of India for constitutional reform to remove all references to the caste system by December 2014.

 Caste politics

 Political parties in India have indulged in caste-based votebank politics.
 Parties including Bahujan Samaj Party (BSP), the Samajwadi Party and the Janata Dal claim to represent the backward castes, and rely on OBC support, often in alliance with Dalit and Muslim support, to win elections.
 The Hindu right has courted controversy over its own caste-based appeals, for example in 2020 when BJP MP (Member of Parliament) Pragya Singh Thakur came under fire for comments she made about Shudras during an address to a caste body called the 'Kshatriya Mahasabha'.